globaldothealth/adtl/docs/specification.md

 ```

 Multiple variables are supported in the for loop.
 If multiple variables are
-specified, then the block is repeated for as many instances as the [Cartesian
+specified, then the block is repeated for as many instances as the [cartesian
 product](https://en.wikipedia.org/wiki/Cartesian_product) of the values the
 variables correspond to.
 As an example the for expression